Welcome to today's edition of the Rush 24-7 podcast.

 Come on, I mean, don't be so damn cheap.

-Oh, and by the way, one other thing, you always keep saying that that you know, this whole big thing was supposed to be that you wanted Obama to fail.
+You always keep saying that, you know, this whole big thing was supposed to be that you wanted Obama to fail.

-Damn, I said that on election day.
+Damn, I said that on Election Day.

-Well, are you accusing me of stealing that?
+Are you accusing me of stealing that?

-Yes, I sometimes I wonder if you ever have possibly stolen it from you.
+I have possibly stolen it from you.

-We because we talk about this stuff on AOL.
+Because we talk about this stuff on AOL.

 Go to AOL chat rooms.